 - 1. Recognize the key aspects of entrepreneurial personality. - 2.
 Assess the operational competencies of the successful entrepreneur. - 3.
-Understand the types of career paths entrepreneurs pursue. - 4.
+Recognize the stages of development entrepreneurs and their firms go through. - 4.
 Recognize the special nature of entrepreneurial teams. - 5.
-Identify the challenges women and minority business owners face. - 6.
+Describe the challenges of family businesses. - 6.
+Identify the challenges women and minority business owners face. - 7.
 Describe the situation of people who become business owners later in life.